twilio-labs/mcp/README.md

 --accountSid # the accountSid of your account
 --apiKey # the apiKey of your account
 --apiSecret # the apiSecret of your account
+--services # the name of the services you want to use - this correponds to the filename https://github.com/twilio/twilio-oai/tree/main/spec/yaml without the `twilio_` prefix - for example `chat_v3` for `twilio_chat_v3`
+--tags # The tag name as defined in each of the individual endpoints.
+If you want to filter by `tags` only, make sure you pass `--services ''` as an empty object.
 ```

 This step depends on the client implementation.
 For example, with Claude, you should edit `~/Library/Application\ Support/Claude/claude_desktop_config.json` and paste (change the path to your `build/index.js`):